 Tawcan: Maybe round the world travel for a year is an option for you?

 Q9.
-What would you tell someone like me who is trying to achieve financial independence?
+What would you tell someone like me who is trying to achieve financial independence retire early in Canada?
 Do you have any advice for financial independence retire early?

 There are so many important topics in FI, but I’ll pick the easiest “big win” that you can have.
 Most of your readers probably already know this – but don’t go into the bank for financial advice.
 They will lie to you and put your money in objectively horrible investments.
 Learn about investing yourself, it’s not hard.
 There, I just saved you hundreds of thousands or even million of dollars over your life.